What to Expect in the Reading Section of the TOEFL Test

 The content of the texts can vary greatly, but you will not be required to have specific knowledge of the subjects dealt with in the text in order to answer the questions correctly.
 The best way to prepare is by developing your TOEFL Reading strategy, and that’s where we come in.

-General Advice For The TOEFL Reading Section
+General Advice to Succeed at the TOEFL Reading Section

 Although you cannot predict what texts will appear on the test or what subjects they will deal with, there are still other types of preparations you can do to make sure the Reading section goes smoothly.
+Other than the Reading section, if you’re interested in getting tips for the rest of the sections, you can take a look at our following articles:

 It’s important to be as familiar as possible with the requirements of the Reading section before test day to ensure that there are no surprises when you open the paper.